+The Committee of Experts:
-(a) Welcomed the report of the Secretariat on new developments with regard to the knowledge base for geospatial information management, expressed its appreciation to the Secretariat for supporting and maintaining the knowledge base portal, and concurred that knowledge sharing is a valuable and practical element of the Committee's work;

-(b) Gratefully acknowledged the offers by Member States, regional committees and international organizations to provide additional content;

-(c) Requested the Secretariat to continue supporting, maintaining and improving the knowledge base portal, in close cooperation with the secretariats of the regional committees and the international organizations concerned.
+- (a) Welcomed the report of the Secretariat and expressed its appreciation for supporting and maintaining this knowledge base portal, and concurred that the knowledge sharing is a valuable and practical elements in the Committee's work. - (b) Gratefully acknowledged the offers by Member States, regional committees and the international organizations to provide additional content. - (c) Requested the Secretariat to continue supporting, maintaining and improving the knowledge base portal in close cooperation with the secretariats of the regional committees and the international organizations concerned.